You are here

 - Product vigilance

-The increase in reports from State and Territory Health Departments may relate, in part, to two additions to the National Immunisation Program in 2016 - the 18-month diphtheria, tetanus and acellular pertussis-containing vaccine (DTPa) in April and Zostavax in November.
-There was enhanced surveillance related to these vaccines and significant promotion about the importance of reporting adverse events following immunisation.
+The increase in reports from State and Territory Health Departments may relate, in part, to the continuation of enhanced surveillance for two additions to the National Immunisation Program in 2016 - the 18-month diphtheria, tetanus and acellular pertussis-containing vaccine and Zostavax.

 While health professionals are encouraged to report suspected adverse events directly to the TGA, they can also report to the sponsor or manufacturer.